cryingateth/data-science-project/README.md

 Group project: TCGA

 ## Where to save the dataset and outcome table to run the the python codes
 "dataset.csv" and "outcome.csv" need to be saved into a local folder titled "Dataset".
-The folder "Dataset" needs to be saved into the same folder, where all the python codes are located.
+The folder "Dataset" needs to be saved into the same folder (data-science-project-main), where all the python codes are located.
 All new generated datasets will also be saved into the folder "Dataset".

+## Additional folder
+An additional empty folder should be saved in the folder where the python code is located (data-science-project-main).
+This folder should be called "Confusion_matrix".
+This is where the confusion matrices will be saved to after running the code.

 ## Order of code execution
 1. Dataset_description.py